April 9, 2015

 |* For Part D plans that charge copayments in the catastrophic portion of the benefit (instead of 5 percent coinsurance), the amount of the copayment for a generic drug or for a preferred multiple source drug (i.e., generally one for which there are two or more products that are therapeutically and pharmaceutically equivalent) is set at a lower amount than the amount for any other drug.|

 Coverage of generic drugs in the gap will increase annually until it reaches 75 percent in 2020.
-By then, cost sharing for both brand and generic prescription drugs will be the same during the “donut hole” as during the initial coverage period.
-Consequently, in 2020, individuals will pay 25 percent of drug costs, and the Part D plan will pay 75 percent.
-In 2015, Part D plans will pay 35 percent of the cost of generic drugs in the donut hole leaving seniors responsible for 65 percent.
+By then, cost sharing for both brand and generic prescription drugs will be the same during the donut hole as during the initial coverage period.
+Consequently, in 2020, individuals will pay 25 percent of drug costs, and the Part D PDP will pay 75 percent.
+In 2016, the Part D PDP will pay 42 percent of the cost of generic drugs in the donut hole leaving seniors responsible for 58 percent.

-Plan sponsors should note the new benefit amounts for planning purposes for 2015 — both with respect to expected RDS income and to the design of any Medicare Part D prescription drug plan that is offered to retirees.
+Plan sponsors should note the 2016 amounts for planning purposes — both with respect to expected RDS income and to the design of any Medicare Part D prescription drug plan that is offered to retirees.

-Prior to making benefits designs for 2015 final, plan sponsors may wish to analyze the benefits of contracting with a Medicare PDP as opposed to retaining the RDS.
-In many instances, contracting with a PDP will produce a greater cost savings than the RDS because the reimbursement that insurers get from CMS can be greater than what plan sponsors obtain in direct subsidies.
-Plan sponsors can review potential savings for a PDP, and also review potentially new compliance obligations, and determine whether the PDP is an appropriate option for the plan retirees.
-Also, the RDS can no longer be deducted for tax purposes, another incentive for certain organizations to consider contracting with a PDP or exploring other options.
+Prior to making benefits designs for 2016 final, plan sponsors may wish to analyze the benefits of contracting with a Medicare PDP — also known as an Employer Group Waiver Plan (EGWP ) — as opposed to retaining the RDS.
+In many instances, contracting with an EGWP will produce a greater cost savings than the RDS because the reimbursement that insurers receive from CMS can be greater than what plan sponsors obtain in RDS subsidies.
+Plan sponsors can review potential savings for an EGWP, and also review potentially new compliance obligations, and determine whether it is an appropriate option for the plan retirees.
+An EGWP can also offer cash-flow and administrative advantages over the RDS approach for plan sponsors that select a fully insured EGWP product.

 Plan sponsors that continue to apply for the RDS should take several actions to make sure that RDS income continues and that they are prepared for potential audits by the HHS Office of Inspector General: